danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 ### Inferential Text Completion
 ![f10b3c1eb732c9953e5b53325a794140.png](f10b3c1eb732c9953e5b53325a794140.png)
 ![9a74d7ae20c0fe20e10b681f0900e59a.png](9a74d7ae20c0fe20e10b681f0900e59a.png)
-Inferential text completion serves as the fundamental task carried out by LLMs in the context of the current research.
+Inferential text completion serves as the fundamental task carried out by LLMs in the context of current research.
 This task entails generating coherent, contextually relevant, and human-like text by continuing a provided prompt based on learned linguistic patterns and contextual information.
 Owing to their ability to perform this task, LLMs are well-suited for various applications such as content generation, summarization, and conversation.

 Understanding the basics of inferential text completion requires delving into the underlying principles that govern the process.
 LLMs are trained on vast amounts of text data, enabling them to recognize and predict complex patterns in human language.
 These models employ a probabilistic approach, calculating the likelihood of different tokens appearing in sequence based on their acquired knowledge.

 Figure X offers an example of inferential text completion using an older model, such as text-davinci-003.
 In this figure, the model is prompted with the letter "I," and its inference process is displayed.
 Individual tokens are separated and color-coded according to their likelihood of being the next text in the sequence.
 For instance, the token "feel" had a 0.47% probability of appearing next (Figure X).
 The hyperparameter, temperature, plays a vital role in controlling the model's randomness.
 As the temperature approaches 0, the model's output becomes increasingly deterministic, while higher temperature values (up to a maximum of 1) yield more varied results, often selecting less likely inferences.

+However, in certain cases, despite having a good prompt, the model may produce lower quality or irrelevant output due to the influence of the temperature parameter or other stochastic factors.
+This phenomenon, referred to as "output degradation" or "response deviation," occurs when random chance from the temperature parameter leads the model in a direction of generating low-quality output.

 The quality and relevance of the generated text can be fine-tuned using hyperparameters such as temperature and top-k.
 These parameters influence the model's token selection.
 A lower temperature value results in more deterministic output, while a higher value promotes exploration and creativity.
 In the current research, temperature values between 0.5 and 0.7 are typically used, as they are generally considered to strike an optimal balance between diversity and coherence.
 Similarly, the top-k parameter limits the model to consider only the k most probable tokens for each position in the text, striking a balance between diversity and coherence.